 Protons from the Linear Accelerator (Linac) are sent via an underground beam tunnel to the BLIP, where they strike various metal targets to produce new radionuclides for medical diagnostics.
 The activated metal targets are transferred to the TPL in Building 801 for separation and shipment to various radiopharmaceutical research laboratories.
 During irradiation, the targets become hot and are cooled by a continuously recirculating water system.
 The cooling water also becomes activated during the process, producing secondary radionuclides.
-The most significant of these radionuclides are oxygen-15 (O-15, half-life 122 seconds) and carbon-11 (C-11, half-life 20.48 minutes).
-Both of these isotopes are released as gaseous, airborne emissions through the facility's 33-ft stack.
+The most significant of these radionuclides are oxygen-15 (O-15, half-life 122 seconds) and carbon-11 (C-11, half-life 20.4 minutes).
+Both of these isotopes are released as gaseous, airborne emissions through the facility's 33-foot stack.
 Emissions of these radionuclides are dependent on the current and energy of the proton beam used to manufacture the radioisotopes.

-In 2007, BLIP operated over a period of 20 weeks, during which, 837 Ci of C-11 and 1,698 Ci of O-15 were released.
-Tritium produced from activation of the target cooling water was also released, but in a much smaller quantity, 4.92 E-02 Ci.
-Combined emissions of C-11 and O-15 were roughly 43 percent lower than in 2006, primarily due to operation at lower power levels in 2007.
+In 2008, BLIP operated over a period of 23 weeks, during which 856 Ci of C-11 and 1,774 Ci of O-15 were released.
+Tritium produced from activation of the target cooling water was also released, but in a much smaller quantity, 4.57 E-2 Ci.
+Combined emissions of C-11 and O-15 were approximately 4 percent higher than 2007 levels, primarily due to increased hours of operation in 2008.